vyomasystems-lab/challenges-surya422k/level1_design1/README.md

 ## Verification Strategy

 The verification is done for this DUT (31-to-1 MUX) by feeding random values to each select line command separately.
+Some of the bugs can be identified by obserivng the DUT.